Imprints of primordial magnetic fields in gravitational collapse during early structure formation: Introduction

-In this paper, our goals are twofold: (i) We investigate the evolution of PMFs during gravitational collapse with direct numerical simulations (DNS).
-A key objective is to determine whether a forward cascade of magnetic energy can also be observed in a DNS framework. (ii) By explicitly controlling the viscosity (and therefore the Reynolds number) and by leveraging high-resolution simulations, we examine the onset of the small-scale dynamo in detail.
-We aim to understand how dynamo action influences the behavior and characteristics of the forward cascade of magnetic energy.
-Ultimately, this work seeks to identify the characteristic length scale on which traces of PMFs may be erased or altered during the process of structure formation.
+In this work, we investigate the evolution of PMFs during gravitational collapse using idealized direct numerical simulations (DNSs) of self-gravitating, magnetized gas.
+By explicitly controlling the viscosity, and therefore the Reynolds number, we resolve the turbulent flow and study the onset of the small-scale dynamo in detail.
+Our goals are twofold: (i) to determine whether a forward cascade of magnetic energy emerges in a DNS framework and (ii) to quantify how dynamo amplification influences the evolution of the magnetic power spectrum during the initial, approximately isothermal phase of collapse.
+In contrast to cosmological simulations, which are limited in resolving fully developed turbulence, our approach isolates the magnetohydrodynamic processes during early collapse and is therefore most directly applicable to subhalo-scale gas dynamics during early structure formation.
+Ultimately, this work aims to identify the characteristic length scales on which primordial magnetic field signatures may be modified or erased.

-The paper is organized as follows: In Sec.~\ref{sec_model} we introduce the governing equations of the problem, provide a discussion of the phenomenology of small-scale dynamo action during gravitational collapse, and describe the numerical methods employed, along with an overview of the simulation parameters.
-Section~\ref{sec_DNS} presents the results of our DNS.
-A comparison between these results and the forward cascade found in the cosmological simulations by \citet{MtchedlidzeEtAl2022} and the analytical model of \citet{AbramsonEtAl2025} is given in Sec.~\ref{sec_discussion}.
-We draw our conclusions in Sec.~\ref{sec_conclusion}.
+The paper is organized as follows.
+In Sect.~\ref{sec_model} we introduce the governing equations and numerical methods.
+Sect.~\ref{sec_DNS} presents the simulation results.
+In Sect.~\ref{sec_discussion} we compare our findings to previous numerical and analytical work.
+We summarize our conclusions in Sect.~\ref{sec_conclusion}.